This site contains no information about the edibility or toxicity of mushrooms.

-Kuehneromyces mutabilis, also known as Sheathed Woodtuft, is a medium-sized agaric has a bright tan cap, drying paler from the centre, often producing a two-tone effect.
-It also has yellowish or reddish brown gills and a ring on the stem.
+Kuehneromyces mutabilis, also known as Sheathed Woodtuft, is a medium-sized agaric that has an umbonate honey-brown to yellow hat, which dries from the centre, often producing a two-tone effect.
+It also has yellowish or reddish-brown gills and a ring on the stem.
 It grows clustered on stumps and logs of broad-leaf trees, favouring birch.
 The mushroom can easily be confused with Galerina marginata (Funeral Bell).

 on the MushroomExpert.Com Web site.